arvigniter/ox_vehicles/README.md

 ---@return table CVehicle
 ---Creates an instance of CVehicle.
 Loads existing vehicle data from the database, or generates new data.
 ---Provided by ox_core/imports
-function Ox.CreateVehicle(owner, model, coords, data)
+local vehicle = Ox.CreateVehicle(owner, model, coords, data)

 ---Deletes the entity.
 vehicle:despawn()